Learn these 12 health idioms with example + video

 Learn more: Read the article about the advanced phrases in English

-Summary of the lesson ” Idioms for healthy lifestyle “
+Summary of the lesson ” Idioms about health “

 Let’s review the idioms that we just learned